narveer-rathore/cursor-memory-bank/README.md

-# Memory Bank System Documentation
+# Cursor - Memory Bank System

+## tldr;
+- Clone / Copy rules directory to your project
+- Type "initialize memory bank" in chat with agent
+- other commands "update memory bank"

 ## The Problem: AI Memory Loss